-138.139.
-Modify the existing median on Industrial Parkway between Dixon Street/Arrowhead Way and Mission Blvd. as follows:

-- a) Remove the existing westbound left turn pocket into the existing project site driveway (according to the plans, the existing driveway will be removed and replaced with Building 11). - b) Extend the median continuously from Mission Blvd to the existing median east of the Industrial Pkwy/Dixon St/Arrowhead Way intersection. back to Dixon Street/Arrowhead Way. - c) Extend the eastbound left turn pocket by an additional 200 feet.
-The eastbound left turn lane at Mission Blvd/Industrial Blvd should be approximately 380 feet after modification. - d)c) Relocate median streetlight(s) as appropriate. - e)d) Provide median landscaping as appropriate.
+- 139. Modify the existing median on Industrial Parkway between Dixon Street/Arrowhead Way and Mission Blvd. as follows: - a) Remove the existing westbound left turn pocket into the existing project site driveway (according to the plans, the existing driveway will be removed and replaced with Building 11). - b) Extend the median continuously from Mission Blvd to the existing median east of the Industrial Pkwy/Dixon St/Arrowhead Way intersection. - c) Relocate median streetlight(s) as appropriate. - d) Provide median landscaping as appropriate. - 140.
+Applicant shall modify Industrial Parkway as follows to accommodate a shared bicycle/pedestrian pathway: - a) Narrow eastbound auto travel lanes to 11 feet each - b) Install an 8 foot shared bicycle/pedestrian pathway in lieu of sidewalk between project's western-most property line and "A" Street, where "A" Street is the private roadway with Public Access Easement as shown on